-- If you are in any kind of RV, you’ll know there is plenty of storage space; they are made this way on purpose!
+- If you are in any kind of RV, you’ll know there is plenty of storage space; Airstream's are especially made this way on purpose!
 We are able to keep a robust pantry when we are traveling full time.

 - If you are going out for a weekend adventure, you can always prep ahead of time, cutting down on the amount of food you need to bring.
 For instance, chop your veggies before you leave and put them in little baggies labeled with the meals they go with.

 Myth #4: Not enough space to do dishes

 Justin and I have always been pretty good about not letting dishes pile up, even when we lived in an apartment.
 We just can’t stand clutter.
 This translated nicely to living in a small space; your tiny kitchen sink can overflow quickly if you don’t stay on top of dishes.

 - Wash them as you go.
 If you’re cooking, delegate someone to wash as you finish with prep dishes like cutting boards and knives.
 This way, you only have the dishes you ate with to wash later.

 - Justin’s favorite trick is to wipe out our dishes before we even wash them.
 Essentially wipe them clean with your napkin and you’ll need much less time and water to clean them.
 This is a great tip when boondocking and trying to conserve water and grey tank space.